 Divine IAS Academy offers Best PCS Coaching in Chandigarh.
-The Punjab Public Service Commission, being an independent and impartial Constitutional Authority, set up under Article 315 of the Constitution of India have to discharge the duties and functions , assigned to them under Article 320 of the Constitution.
+The Punjab Public Service Commission, is an independent and impartial Constitutional Authority, set up under Article 315 of the Constitution of India have to discharge the duties and functions, assigned to them under Article 320 of the Constitution.
 Further, by virtue of the provisions made in the relevant Acts, the Commission is required to advise the State Government on all matters relating to framing of Recruitment and Promotion Rules, principles to be followed in making appointments, promotion and transfer from one service to another and in respect of disciplinary matters affecting Civil Servants.
 At present direct recruitment of Class-I & Class-II posts of different departments is done by the Commission.

 Divine IAS Academy provides separate batches for STATE PUBLIC SERVICE COMMISSION also right now we provide coaching for: Punjab, Haryana, Himachal Pradesh, Uttarakhand, U.P, MP, Bihar, M.P., Jharkhand, Rajasthan etc. in both English and Hindi medium.
-We also provide separate set of notes for all these states and provide special PCS test series too.
+We also provide the separate set of notes for all these states and provide special PCS test series too.

 We not only prepare you for exams rather our effort is to make you an “Enlightened” (aware and confident) person.

-Kundan Sharma, Teacher
+Kundan Sharma, Director